MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 <!-- ====================================================================== -->
 ## Identify the JavaScript code that retains detached elements

 Once you have found a detached element that cannot be garbage-collected, you can use the **Analyze** button in the **Detached Elements** tool to identify the JavaScript code running on the page that is still referencing the detached element.
-The **Analyze** button takes a heap snapshot and populates the **Id** of the detached element with its location in the heap.
-For more information about heap snapshots, read [Record heap snapshots](heap-snapshots.md).
+The **Analyze** button takes a heap snapshot and populates the **ID** of the detached element with its location in the heap.
+For more information about heap snapshots, read [Record heap snapshots using the Memory tool](heap-snapshots.md).

 :::image type="content" source="./images/analyze-detached-elements.msft.png" alt-text="Analyze Detached Elements in the Detached Elements tool." lightbox="./images/analyze-detached-elements.msft.png":::